hugo-baptista/ros2-beneutral-pps14/README.md

 error: unpack_from requires a buffer of at least 77 bytes for unpacking 1 bytes at offset 76 (actual buffer size is 76)
 ```

-This indicates that there is an error in the deserialization process on one message of that topic, when attempting to unpack a buffer of 76 bytes where it should have at least 77 bytes.
+This indicates that there is an error in the deserialization process on one message of that topic when attempting to unpack a buffer of 76 bytes where it should have at least 77 bytes.

-To solve this problem, I changed the code from the line 101 of the `rosbags/dataframe/dataframe.py` file from:
+To solve this problem, I changed the code from line 101 of the `rosbags/dataframe/dataframe.py` file from:
 ```
 for _, timestamp, rawdata in reader.messages(connections=topic.connections):
     msg = reader.deserialize(rawdata, topic.msgtype)